 With any statistical analysis, there are some gotchas.

 Truly the biggest gotcha with an industry shock, is having to believe that it is completely relevant to your business.
-Undoubtedly, COVID-19 will have an impact on business to some degree.
-Whether or not it is material or not is the question.
-This type of modelling can help identify this.
+Undoubtedly, COVID-19 will have had an impact on business to some degree.
+No doubt that that impact is material.
+However it may not be the best marker to use.
+This type of modelling can help identify this, of course.
 It is far more of a science than naive forecasting.
 However the science isn’t exact.
 Especially with the limited data.
 To base decisions purely off of this data, would be a big gotcha.
 Basing it off of no data, in my opinion, would be an even bigger one.